Tiffany Updated on Apr 27, 2026 72 views

 What to Expect in the Future

-For now, the marketing team only uploads and structures the official SEO guidelines from Google to the Knowledge Base for LLM to retrieve while analyzing content quality.
+For now, the knowledge base is grounded in official SEO guidelines from Google, which LLMs use to retrieve information while analyzing content quality.
 The results it generates can meet general requirements in SEO rankings.
 But to engage competitive content that is more applicable to the actual product itself?
 It still needs customization in terms of knowledge.
-The team plans to upload more relevant documents, adjust the scope of knowledge, and apply other nodes to improve the accuracy of content analysis.

 As each component in the workflow can be treated as a plug-and-play module, it can be extended to new scenarios without rebuilding the system from scratch, and allows other teams to adopt the abilities of AI and LLM to automate tasks, including: